-21.8.
-Notifying parent/carer(s)
+21.8 Notifying parent/carer(s)

-- i.
-Where appropriate, we will discuss any concerns about a child with the child's parent/carers.
-The DSL will normally do this in the event of suspicion or disclosure. - ii.
-Other staff will only talk to parent/carers about any such concerns following consultation with the DSL. - iii.
-If we believe that notifying the parent/carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.

-iv.
-In the case of allegations of abuse made against other children, we will normally notify the parent/carers of all the children involved.
+- 21.8.1 Where appropriate, we will discuss any concerns about a child with the child's parent/carers.
+The DSL will normally do this in the event of suspicion or disclosure. - 21.8.2 Other staff will only talk to parent/carers about any such concerns following consultation with the DSI - 21.8.3 If we believe that notifying the parent/carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so. - 21.8.4 In the case of allegations of abuse made against other children, we will normally notify the parent/carers of all the children involved.

-21.9.
-Reporting systems for our pupils
+21.9 Reporting systems for our pupils

-- i.
-Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide. - ii.
-We recognise the importance of ensuring pupils feel safe and comfortable to come forward and report any concerns and/or allegations. - iii.
-To achieve this, we will: - a.
+- 21.9.1 Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide. - 21.9.2 We recognise the importance of ensuring pupils feel safe and comfortable to come forward and report any concerns and/or allegations.

+21.9.3 To achieve this, we will:

+- a.
 Put systems in place for pupils to confidently report abuse.
 The pupils have tutor time in a morning and opportunity to talk to a member of staff.
 Pupils can ask to speak to their trusted member of staff any time of the day if they need to speak to someone.
 School has wellbeing rooms within school where pupils can go and feel safe when speaking with a member of staff.
 Pupils can also ask to speak to a DSL. - b.
 Ensure our reporting systems are well-promoted, easily understood and easily accessible for pupils.
 The pupil will be given updated information on a regular basis and reassured that they can speak to a DSL or their trusted adult when they need to. - c.
-Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback. - iv.
-Pupils will be made aware of their academy's reporting systems through discussions during PSHE/RSE lessons, assemblies, and information boards etc. Display boards are reviewed termly, and new information is added when necessary.
-All pupils have access to these boards. - v.
-Where appropriate, pupils have named trusted adults they can request to speak to when necessary.
-Pupils are advised that this cannot always be instant but reassured one of the named adults will be notified. - vi.
-Curriculum plans are reviewed at as part of the annual safeguarding audit and when necessary, discussed in SLT meetings.
+Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback. - 21.9.4 Pupils will be made aware of their academy's reporting systems through discussions during PSHE/RSE lessons, assemblies, and information boards etc. Display boards are reviewed termly, and new information is added when necessary.
+All pupils have access to these boards. - 21.9.5 Where appropriate, pupils have named trusted adults they can request to speak to when necessary.
+Pupils are advised that this cannot always be instant but reassured one of the named adults will be notified. - 21.9.6 Curriculum plans are reviewed at as part of the annual safeguarding audit and when necessary, discussed in SLT meetings.